gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 * Such models will be *grown* automatically rather than hardcoded by human engineers, using modular parts store in a global library of reusable subroutines - a library evolved by learning high-performing models on thousands of previous tasks and datasets.
 As frequent problem-solving patterns are identified by the meta-learning system, they will be turned into reusable subroutines - much like functions and classes in software engineering - and added to the global libary.
 This will achieve *abstraction.*
+* This global library and associated model-growing system will be able to achieve some form of human-like extreme generalization: given a new task or situation, the system will be able to assemble a new working model appropriate for the task using very little data, thanks to rich program-like primitives that generalize well, and extensive experience with similar tasks.
+In the same way, humans can quickly learn to play a complex new video game if they have experience with many previous games, because the models derived from this previous experience are abstract and program-like, rather than a basic mapping between stimuli and action.